liachavez/liachavez/README.md

 ## ⭐ About Me
 I'm a recent graduate from California State University, San Marcos, with a BS in Computer Science, and I am pursuing further education at San Diego State University in the Fall of 2026 to further my skills in data analytics.

-When I'm not working, I enjoy crocheting and watching anime.
+When I'm not working, I enjoy playing chess and sudoku.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [✨ Check Out My Full Portfolio Website ✨](https://liachavez.github.io/)